Pizza at Grasso

 Yes, we do have vegan cheese available.
 Please notify your server when placing your order.

-We’re an independent, family-owned restaurant, serving Italian American food 81 Dean Street, in Soho, Central London.
+We're at 81 Dean Street in Soho, Central London.

-We’re a short walk from Tottenham Court Road and Oxford Circus Tube Stations, and are not far from Piccadilly Circus, Leicester Square, Fitzrovia and Mayfair.
+We're a short walk from Tottenham Court Road and Oxford Circus tube stations, and close to Piccadilly Circus, Leicester Square, Fitzrovia, and Mayfair.